Megatron-XCoder/Artisan-Marketplace/README.md

 ## Installation

-To set up the ShopO e-commerce platform locally on your machine, follow these steps:
+To set up the Artisan MarketPlace e-commerce platform locally on your machine, follow these steps:

 1. Clone the repository: